Topl/BramblSc-docs/Language-Independent Specification for Implementing the Topl SDK/Tetra SDK High Level Design.md

   > We are assuming the wallet is going to live on disk for the entire time and assume that the user has all the data that they need

 * ``` static restoreWallet ```
   Restore a wallet from a mnemonic.
-This effectively recreates and populates the underlying Key Vault.
+This effectively recreates and populates the underlying Wallet.
 This will recreate the derivable wallet contents either generated from the mnemonic or fetched from the blockchain.
   <!-- An optional providers argument can be provided to indicate what providers this wallet has already used.  -->
   It is important to note that not all wallet contents are able to be restored.
 Unrecoverable information includes wallet name, wallet description, application name, account alias names, account description, and address description.
     * *Parameters*
         * ``` password ``` \
-          A (new) password that is used to encrypt and decrypt the generated Key Vault.
+          A (new) password that is used to encrypt and decrypt the generated Wallet.
             * Type: String
             * Optional: no
         * ``` mnemonic ``` \